b3tchi/3d-files/models/automation-poc/README.md

 - nu https post don't know form date yet
 - this is working one is to listen PrusaLink when connected to printer
 - specification could be found in the [github](https://github.com/prusa3d/Prusa-Link-Web/blob/master/spec/openapi.yaml)
-- to browse the specs i can use [swager editor](https://editor.swagger.io/)
+- to browse the specs i can use [swagger editor](https://editor.swagger.io/)
 - longer names are shortened there should be first get call to find shortened path but api works with long paths
 - TODO upload automatically trigger print dialog on the printer which block some of the operations
-  - :idea: maybe try run print imidiatly and then cancel it
+  - :idea: maybe try run print immediatly and then cancel it
   - seems more people have this issue

 ```nu